So, any idea what kind of Leather Tanning is used for the pair of shoes that you are now wearing?

 Vegetable Tan is the more traditional process used in the making of leather goods which dates back thousands of years.
 This methodology uses organic vegetable tannins from plants such as trees and thus its name.
 The advantages of vegetable tan is that it will maintain the natural shine of the leather, elasticity and other characteristics of the natural leather.
 However, due to the complicated process in vegetable tan, the production time is a lot longer and it is thus only used and adopted in high-end luxury fashion.

 A key advantage of purchasing a pair of shoes from a bespoke shoemaker is that shoemakers often have a high level of expertise and experience in the leather materials adopted and you can pick the best material.
-Shop owner Jeff of Shoe Artistry says that they insists on using vegetable tanned leather materials imported from Italy, so that all of their products will be in its most natural form and can showcase the most natural characteristics of the material.

 Below are some showcase products by Shoe Artistry